Banner Letter Sizes - What You Need To Know

 Pay close attention to the size of your banner design, which you want to be easily recognized, read and understood from a distance.
-One-inch-tall letters might seem large to you up-close, but on a 4-foot tall banner, they’ll be hard to read from more than a couple dozen feet away.
-If you’re not sure, draw some large letters on computer paper and pace off the distance of your viewing area.
+One-inch-tall letters might seem large to you up-close, but, they’ll be hard to read further away.
 If you want customers to be able to read your banner from 100 feet away, you should be able to read your letters from that same distance.

 On the other hand, if your customers will be up-close, you don’t want to make your letters so large that they can’t be read from 5 feet away.
 In short, designing the perfect sign is all about finding the right combination of high visibility and average viewing distance.

 An understanding of how large the letters should be on any signage involves creating optimum viewer legibility.
 The copy area of a sign is that portion of the sign face encompassing the lettering and the space between the letters, as well as any symbols, illustrations, or other graphic elements.
 It is a critical component of effective letter size selection because it establishes the relationship between the message and the negative space necessary to provide the sign with reasonable legibility over distance.

 - Thickness of letters

 Thinner letters will be harder to read.
 Choose a simple bold font that will help grab attention.
 Test out letter sizes in your office by printing out a word or two and taping it up on the wall.